wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 cache.

 The handling of state `I` and `S` are almost identical to those in the L1 cache.
-In the case of state `I`, the sharer is added to the list only after the response message of the forwarded `GETS` is processed, i.e., when the block is in `IS` state, the sharer list does not contain the requestor.
+In the case of state `I`, the sharer is added to the list only after the response message of the forwarded `GetS` is processed, i.e., when the block is in `IS` state, the sharer list does not contain the requestor.
 For state `S`, since it is a direct hit without further forwarding, the sharer list is updated immediately in the same cycle.